SridharShyam/SridharShyam/README.md

 ## 🚀 Featured Projects

+### 🎭 Excuse as a Service (XaaS)
+> API that generates witty, context-aware excuses in 6 tones — corporate, casual, dramatic, technical, poetic, and villain — powered by LLaMA 3.3 70B via Groq

+*Because every missed deadline deserves a better story.*

+---

 ### 🏥 HealthSentinel AI
 > One unified platform that predicts your risk across **13 chronic diseases** and turns it into a personalised daily health plan — before symptoms appear.